kube-academy/kalab-intro-to-containers-k8s/workshop/content/step7.md

 command: docker stop hugo
 ```

-You can verify the container is stopped with `docker ps`, or by refreshing the
+You can verify the container is stopped with `docker ps`.
-_Docker App_ button.